Courses may still be added prior to the end of the first week. After the first week, students must obtain the instructor’s approval to add a course.

 - Classes 1 week or less in length: 100% prior to the end of the first day (1 day)

-Fall: The preferred application deadline of June 15 helps to ensure processing before the semester begins.
+Fall: The preferred application deadline of July 1 helps to ensure processing before the semester begins.
 Applications after that date are still welcome.
-International students’ applications must be completed by May 1.

-Spring: The preferred application deadline of November 15 helps to guarantee processing before the semester begins.
+Spring: The preferred application deadline of November 1 helps to guarantee processing before the semester begins.
 Applications after that date are still welcome.
-International students’ applications must be completed by October 15.

-Spring: Co-ed bowling sign-up is February 1.
+Spring: Co-ed bowling (club) sign-up is February 1.
 Contact athletic director in Augusta.

-Fall: Students who drop before November 1, 2017, will receive W grades for the courses they drop.
+Fall: Students who drop on or before November 1, 2022, will receive W grades for the courses they drop.
 After that date, faculty must assign either a W or WF (withdrew failing).

-Spring: Students who drop before April 3, 2018, will receive W grades for the courses they drop.
+Spring: Students who drop on or before April 1, 2023, will receive W grades for the courses they drop.
 After that date, faculty must assign either a W or WF (withdrew failing).

 Please see financial services section for financial aid deadlines.